trivalsion/programming/programs/farchat/plan.md

 	* Have one common module(.py) which would start both the server and client.
 It should start client by default and server if the `--server` argument is passed to it
 	* Folders for client and server code should be seperate and modules common between them should be seperated into folders of their own
 	* The messages for each client should be stored in a seperate file and should have a standard format and a \r\n after every message
+	* All extra files(logs and configs) should be stored in one folder that could be chosen with `--config` argument, create subfolders for logs and configs in this main folder
 * Extended functionality
 	* Embedd a custom management system into farchat server where all of the data sent through configured farchat server could be automatically added to a central management system database on the server